For First Years and Parents

 Troop Committee (Parents)

 Fathers of first-year scouts are encouraged to attend monthly troop committee meetings (parents only – no scouts) and join their sons on hikes.
-The committee operates the troop throughout the year and meets at 7 p.m. the first Wednesday of every month.
+The committee operates the troop throughout the year and meets at 7:00 PM the first Wednesday of every month.
 First-year dads are encouraged to attend.
 After a one hour (max) session to review troop meetings and discuss the activities on the next hike, refreshments are served.
 Two dads serve as “Hike Reps” each month.
-These dads plan the activities on the hikes following the plan established by the Troop Committee at the planning meeting the previous June.
+These dads assist with coordinating the activities on the hikes following the plan established by the Troop Committee at the planning session the previous June.
 The Hike Reps describe the plan for the upcoming hike at the Troop Committee meeting and the Committee discusses the plan.
 Scoutmaster Frank Otte is our “Chief Operating Officer.”
 He reports to the Troop Committee and leads the scouts at all troop meetings and on all hikes.

 Wreath Sales/Ski Trip

 Each year the troop takes a trip to Winter Park, CO to ski over President’s Day weekend.
-Scouts can take this trip at no cost if they sell enough wreaths to accumulate 110 points.
-One point is awarded for each 24″ wreath sold.
-Two points are awarded for selling each larger (3, 4, 5 foot wreath).
-This is a great experience for the scouts and we encourage all first-year scouts to participate.
-Each scout needs to sell enough wreaths to earn 40 points to stay in the troop because wreath sales support troop activities and purchase and provide maintenance of our camping equipment.
+Scouts can take this trip at no cost if they sell the required number of wreaths.
+This is a great experience for the Scouts and we encourage all first-year scouts to participate.
+Even if Scouts do not intend to attend the ski trip, they will be required to sell wreaths as wreath sales support troop activities and purchase and provide maintenance of our camping equipment.

 October Hike

 Please bring rain gear and hiking boots (with two pair of socks) as in October we may be completing the 5-mile hike requirement for Tenderfoot rank.
 Inexpensive “clodhopper” boots can be obtained at Target and Wal-Mart.
-Use “spray-on” waterproofing treatment ifboots are not waterproof.
+Use “spray-on” waterproofing treatment if boots are not waterproof.
 Bring a bottle to carry water on the hike.
-Hang the bottle from your belt.
 Stay warm with fleece pullovers and jackets rather than cotton sweatshirts (when cotton gets wet, it stays wet).

 ***We have reminded the first-year scouts to stay with their patrols in camp and participate in patrol meal preparation and cleanup.
 This is the second hike for the new scouts so we expect them to begin to assimilate into the troop and patrol structure and follow directions given by their patrol leader.
 Reminders from you about these matters at the drop-off are appreciated